Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Pack Your Lunch

 There are not many options for food along the Icefields Parkway.
-When driving between Jasper and Banff, you’re pretty much left with the Icefields Discovery Center or the disappointing Saskatchewan River Crossing.
+When driving between Jasper and Banff, you’re pretty much left with the Icefields Discovery Centre or the disappointing Saskatchewan River Crossing.
 Both are overpriced.

 We suggest picking up a packed lunch in Canmore, Banff, Lake Louise, or Jasper.
 It all depends on where you’re staying the night before.
 While you’re on Athabasca Glacier, bring an empty water bottle, as you can fill right up from the source of glacial water!

-Columbia Icefield Tours Are Seasonal
+Tours Are Seasonal

 Get Discounted Tickets With Pursuit

 While there are no coupons or many discounts for the Icefield Discovery Center experiences, you can buy combo tickets.
-You can combine the tickets with the Lake Minnewanka cruise, Banff Gondola, Golden Skybridge, or Maligne Lake cruise for a discount.
+You can combine the tickets with the Lake Minnewanka Cruise, Banff Gondola, Golden Skybridge, or Maligne Lake Cruise for a discount.

-• $85 Columbia Icefield Adventure Off-Peak Savings: Ice Explorer and Jasper Skywalk after 3:30 PM
+- $91 Columbia Icefield Adventure Off-Peak Savings: Ice Explorer and Jasper Skywalk after 3:30 PM

-• $97 Columbia Icefield Adventure: Ice Explorer and Jasper Skywalk
+- $111 Columbia Icefield Adventure: Ice Explorer and Jasper Skywalk

-• $199 Pursuit Pass Rockies Value (available June 2nd – October 9th): Includes a visit to the Banff Gondola anytime.
+- $299 Pursuit Pass Rockies Value (available June 2nd – October 9th): Includes a visit to the Banff Gondola anytime.
 And Visit after 3:30 PM the Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge.

-• $249 Pursuit Pass Rockies (available June 2nd – October 9th) Visit the Banff Gondola, Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge anytime.
+- $349 Pursuit Pass Rockies (available June 2nd – October 9th) Visit the Banff Gondola, Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge anytime.

 The others are the “Family Experience,” which entails one child admitted free with each regular-priced adult.
 This is available daily for admission before 11 AM.
 And then there is the “Off Peak Savings,” which offers a discount on afternoon tours after 3:30pm.